simon-johansson/.dotfiles/README.md

 $ update_everything
 ```
 It will:
-* Update Homebrew and formulas
+* Update Homebrew and installed formulas
-* Update Zsh plugins with Antigen
+* Update ZSH plugins with Antigen
-* Update Node to the latest stable version
+* Update NPM modules and Node to the latest stable version

 ## License
 MIT